Review: You’re Not Alone (2020)

 Emma (Katia Winter, The Wave, Banshee Chapter) hasn’t always been the best of mothers.
 In fact, she hasn’t been much of a mother at all.
 But with the death of her estranged husband, she finds herself with custody of her daughter Isla (Leya Catlett), and of their house.
 This doesn’t sit well with the girl or her grandmother.

 As soon as they move in strange things start happening.
-Alarms go off for no reason, dead birds turn up in the yard, strange figures in the windows.
+Alarms go off for no reason, dead birds turn up in the yard, and strange figures in the windows.
 Emma herself seems haunted by flashbacks to her life before she and Emma’s father separated.
 A past that includes a suicide attempt.
 As she tries to build a relationship with her daughter, Emma finds them haunted by demons, both personal and literal ones.

 After a fast first few minutes, You’re Not Alone settles down as the script lets the mother/daughter relationship build while filling in some backstory.
 That includes introducing us to her old friend Ashley (Emmy James, Tower of Silence, Sarah Q) and ex-boyfriend Mark (Zach Avery, Trespassers).